 The resume_connection operation causes the target object supporting the TypedProxyPushSupplier interface to resume sending events to the TypedPushConsumer instance connected to it.
 This operation takes no input parameters and returns no values.
 If the connection has not been previously suspended using this operation by invoking suspend_connection (described above), the ConnectionAlreadyActive exception defined in the CosNotifyChannelAdmin module is raised.
 If no TypedPushConsumer has been connected to the target object when this operation is invoked, the NotConnected exception is raised.
-Otherwise, the TypedProxyPushSupplier will resume forwarding events to the TypedPushConsumer connected to it, including those which have been queued during the time the connection was suspended, and have not yet timed out.
+Otherwise, the TypedPushConsumer connected to it, including those that have been queued during the time the connection was suspended, and have not yet timed out.